Learning in Year Two

 All aspects of maths will first be taught using concrete materials, progressing onto pictorials and finally using abstract methods.
 This has been shown to be a fantastic method of building solid and secure mathematical understanding.
 Once this understanding is secure, children learn how to problem solve and reason.
 We aim to ground mathematical concepts in the real world to provide context and familiarisation.

-During the summer Term the children will learn about the topics of time, position and direction temperature and measures alongside reasoning and problem-solving.
+During the Spring Term the children will learn about the topics of shape, money, multiplication and division, length,mass, capacity and temperature.

 -